 Money drives modern slavery.
-Each year modern slavery and exploitation generate profits of at least half a trillion dollars for its perpetrators.
+Each year forced labour in the private economy generates $236 billion in illegal profits for its perpetrators — a staggering 37% increase since 2014.
 It is a low-risk, high-gain crime where money is used both as a means to control victims and to line the pockets of the criminals.

 Financial institutions such as banks, credit unions, insurance companies and investment institutions have a vital role to play in tackling modern slavery.
 Yet few have a good understanding of how to play this role.